Trading 101: How to Read Candlestick Charts in MetaTrader 4?

 Charts are very important when it comes to efficient trading and interpreting market data correctly.
 Traders have the opportunity to use various charts and indicators that best suit their needs.
 Charts with a clear design and easy to read elements help the trader to take advantage of the rising trading opportunities on the Forex and CFD market.
 The most popular, found in MetaTrader 4 and in MetaTrader 5 is the candlestick chart.
 Candlesticks form various patterns that can help the trader confirm different market trends and make better trading decisions.

-This MetaTrader 4 tutorial will help you learn:
+This MetaTrader 4 tutorial will help you learn

-- What are candlestick charts;
+- What are the candlestick charts;

 - How to enable candlestick charts in MT4;